2017 Western Australian state election: Lower house

 At the 2013 election, Labor won 21 seats, the Liberals won 31 seats and the Nationals won 7 seats.
 No seats were won by independents.

 On 15 April 2016, the Liberal member for Hillarys, Rob Johnson, resigned from the Liberals to sit as an independent, leaving the government with 30 seats in the lower house.

 Upper house

 At the 2013 election, the Liberals won 17 seats, Labor won 11 seats, the Nationals won five seats, the Greens won two seats and the Shooters and Fishers won one seat.

-Western Australia's Legislative Council is divided into six regions.
-Three are based in Perth, while three are rural.
-Each region elects six members to the Legislative Council.
-These areas are not of similar population sizes, with rural areas receiving from one and a half to about six times the effective membership of the metropolitan regions.
+Western Australia's Legislative Council was divided into six regions at the time.
+Three were based in Perth, while three were rural.
+Each region elected six members to the Legislative Council.
+These areas were not of similar population sizes, with rural areas having received from one and a half to about six times the effective membership of the metropolitan regions.

 The Western Australian rural population dropped from about 12.1% to 10.7% of the state's enrolled electors after the 2008 election.
 Election analyst Antony Green predicted this would make it more difficult for the Liberals or Labor (who typically perform better in Perth than rural areas) to increase their presence within the Legislative Council.